Antihemophilic Factor Recombinant (Fc Fusion Protein)

 Generic Name: Antihemophilic Factor (Recombinant [Fc Fusion Protein]) (an tee hee moe FIL ik FAK tor ree KOM be nant eff see FYOO zhun PRO teen)

 Brand Name: Eloctate

 Medically reviewed by Drugs.com.
 Last updated on Oct 16, 2020.

 - It is used to treat or prevent bleeding.

 What do I need to tell my doctor BEFORE I take Antihemophilic Factor?

-- If you have an allergy to antihemophilic factor (recombinant [fc fusion protein]) or any part of antihemophilic factor (recombinant [fc fusion protein]); or any other drugs, foods, or substances.
+- If you are allergic to antihemophilic factor (recombinant [fc fusion protein]); any part of antihemophilic factor (recombinant [fc fusion protein]); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.